Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures rose during the session, reaching into the 5670s.
-The middle subwave within the 5th wave uptrend that began on July 2 continues.
-This morning’s analysis stands unchanged.
+The S&P 500 futures rose higher during the session, reaching 5385.25 and then reversing a little.

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures returned to the 5640s overnight, reachng a slightly higher peak.
+The S&P 500 E-mini futures reached a turning point at 5372 overnight, thereafter falling to slightly below 5320.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.